-From time to time, leaves, algae and other natural in-stream became caught on the turbidity sensor, causing interference and false-positive readings.
+From time to time, leaves, algae and other natural in-stream debris became caught on the turbidity sensor, causing interference and false-positive readings.
 Data for these periods has been removed.
-However, there were periods during July, August and September, when there were sustained periods where higher-than-normal turbidity was measured and visible in the stream.
-This has been documented with in situ measurements and water sample results collected by both staff of the Department of Environment and Conservation and Teck Duck Pond Operations.
-Accordingly, the higher-than-normal turbidity values (frequency and intensity) during the periods of discharge from Polishing Pond can not all be attributed to air entrainment due to high flows, but are influenced by the quality of water discharged from the Polishing Pond, and/or natural debris passing over the sensor.
 Any unusual turbidity measurements will continue to be investigated by staff of the Department of Environment and Conservation and/or Teck Duck Pond Operations.

-The stage or water level (Figure 9) was recorded to be between 1.17 m and 5.11 m.
+The stage or water level (Figure 9) was recorded to be between 1.20 m and 2.18 m.
 The flow or discharge ranged from a minimum of 0.01 m3/s to a maximum of 2.49 m3/s.
 At this location, stage is referenced to an arbitrary bench mark.
-The highest stage was recorded in January, February and March, presumably due to the backwater effect from ice formation.
+The highest stage was recorded in the winter, presumably due to the backwater effect from ice formation.